We’ve got two version of Chicken Ampalaya. The next time you cook Chicken with Ampalaya, also try the second version with Oyster sauce. Its yummy too!

 - 2 tablespoon canola oil

-Saute ginger, onion and garlic in cooking oil till caramelized.
+1. In a pan, heat oil and saute ginger, onion and garlic in cooking oil until fragrant.

-Season with ground pepper, hoisin sauce and black bean sauce.
-Stir for few minutes.
+4. Add in seasoning; ground pepper, hoisin sauce and black bean sauce.
+Stirring constantly for a minute or two.

-Reduce heat in medium low and simmer till chicken is fully cooked and sauce reduced to half.
+5. Adjust heat to low and simmer chicken until fully cooked.
+Let the sauce reduced to half.

 Recipe 2: CHICKEN AND AMPALAYA WITH OYSTER SAUCE